dh4rt/Yelp_Analysis/README.md

 #### Cleaning the Review Data for analysis
     - Drop columns user_id, useful, funny, cool, date
     - Out of necessity for file size (5.34GB) and learning purposes, the file will be read in with nrows=20000 to start, so that we can work with manageable file sizes.
+      * later we find that we can successfully read in 100000 records

-3. The original questions that the team plans to answer with the project
+The original questions that the team plans to answer with the project

 - Do # stars given in a review correlate to sentiment value of the text written in the review?
 We will analyze the text and assign sentiment value and then run regression model to find correlation value of sentiment and stars.
 - Does length of text in a review correlate to sentiment value?